 We’d like to think that the prison system would have some responsibility for ensuring the well-being of the unborn fetuses, who are of course innocent.
 Right?

-The references in one article are woefully outdated, but point out that limited access to care, inadequate screening protocols (especially for sexually-transmitted diseases), and inadequate nutrition counseling, along with practices such as shackling, are serious concerns for childbearing women in prison.
+Limited access to care, inadequate screening protocols (especially for sexually-transmitted diseases), and inadequate nutrition counseling, along with practices such as shackling, are serious concerns for childbearing women in prison.